Specialelektronik/Sennheiser/README.md

     * `BatteryHealth` - This is the health of the in the battery. `1.0` = Perfect condition. `0.0` = Very bad, or no device inserted.
     * `MinutesToFull` - Returns the number of minutes left until device is fully charged.
     * `DeviceType` - Returns the device type.
 Possible types are `Handheld` or `Bodypack`.
+    * `Ipei` - The IPEI number of the inserted device.
+    * `LastPairedRfpi` - The last paired RFPI number of the inserted device.
+This can be used to identify which receiver the inserted device is paired with.

 ### Events